 Even if you're not speaking or presenting, events like this can help you build your network quickly - especially if you take the time to connect with the folks who are presenting at the event.
 Find them on social or send them an email letting them know how much you're looking forward to their talk, or how much you enjoyed their presentation.
 That's how I ended up speaking on Jeff Brown's Read To Lead podcast.
 We met at a local podcaster's meetup where he was the speaker.
 I emailed him afterwards and we struck up a conversation.
 He invited me to be a guest on his show and later a presenter at his virtual event.
 Several of my current clients, and a number of new subscribers came from that one connection!

 The next time you see an event advertised or are invited to attend or speak, say yes.
 Put yourself out there.
 It goes a long way to qualifying new leads.

 Creating a marketing strategy that includes a good mix of both inbound and outbound marketing can give you more success in generating qualified leads and help you grow your business.
 While most creatives focus on inbound marketing (content marketing, etc.) because it's more cost-effective, there are times when targeted outbound marketing (ads, for example) can help you reach more people faster.

 Create content that draws your target audience in, keeps them coming back, and makes them want to stay in touch.
-These, alongside well-researched SEO strategies, are excellent conversion tools and one of the best ways to ensure that you are found by your dream clients.
+These, alongside well-researched SEO strategies from sites like indexsy.com, are excellent conversion tools and one of the best ways to ensure that you are found by your dream clients.
 Remember, it's not magic, it's marketing.

 If you need help pulling all your marketing tactics into a cohesive strategy, you'll want to join us inside the Creative Freedom Incubator, where getting your marketing right is a big part of how we help.
 With a marketing plan intensive each year and regular coaching support to help you hone your message, finding and attracting your best clients becomes a lot easier with our team on your side!